The following theories apply to the experiments.

-To review: The theory of Quality refers to the Quality ingredient in human consciousness that promotes order, artistry, and wonder.
+To review Quality: The theory of Quality refers to the Quality ingredient in our human consciousness that promotes order, artistry, and wonder.
 Quality is conveyed by our talents, our keen awareness, our alertness to refined detail, and by some prayers.
 Quality reveals what approaches a fitting or ideal result.
 Quality asks us, "Why have lesser when you can have better?"
 For more details about the order-seeking nature of Quality, see the FAQ page, Question Four.
-Quality affecting creativity and healing is discussed on the Spindrift Overview page.
-See these questions: "What is Quality?" and "Can there be a relationship between quality and quantity?"
+Quality that affects creativity and healing is discussed on the Spindrift Overview page.
+Look for the headings "What is Quality?" and "What is the relationship between quality and quantity?"